 - Place a non stick skillet over medium heat.
 Heat remaining 1 teaspoon Natural Grapeseed Oil.
 Add the onions and cook for 5 minutes.
 Remove from heat

-- Add tomato sauce and Pizza Sauce Seasoning to the fried onions.
+- Add tomato sauce and Rosemary Garlic Seasoning to the fried onions.
 Mix to combine Spread sauce over each eggplant slice.

 - Top with spinach, tomatoes, and fresh mozzarella.